 Since relocating in October 2018, I have worked as bank staff consistently for two or three days a week at a school for children and young people with speech and language difficulties.
-This is very rewarding, working with a wide range of young people and allows me to expand on my knowledge and skills.
-I work with a large team of OTs and other therapists.
+Working with a wide range of young people allows me to expand on my knowledge and skills.
+I work within a large team of OTs and other therapists.
 I am required to carry out a range of standardised assessments which form part of my annual review reports.

 I accept instructions from both claimant and defendant solicitors and insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil procedure Rules (CPR) pertaining to expert witnesses.